UsabilityEngineering/Happy-Hour-Finder/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
+* Finalized the prototype.
-* !!!What you've done during this phase...!!!
+* Created a protocol for evaluation
-* !!!and what the significance of it is...!!!
+* Collected data by doing evaluation walkthroughs with other groups
-* !!!as an executive would understand.!!!
+* Evaluated and analyzed the walkthrough data.

 [Full phase 3 report](evaluation/)